borgbackup/borg/docs/internals/data-structures.rst

 chunk_seed
   the seed for the buzhash chunking table (signed 32 bit integer)

+chunk_permutation
+  the permutation for shuffling the buzhash table (256 bytes)

 These fields are packed using msgpack_.
 The utf-8 encoded passphrase is processed with PBKDF2_ (SHA256_, 100000 iterations, random 256 bit salt)